inspiraluna/doichain-doc01/docs/source/index.rst

 DoiWorks documentation
 ======================

-A protocol and a set of tools for a fraud-resistant verification and documentation of Double Opt-In´s in email marketing environment on Doichain http://www.doichain.org, the open, decentralized and permissionless merged-mining PoW-blockchain.
+DoiWorks is a protocol and a set of tools for fraud-resistant verification and documentation of Double Opt-In´s in email marketing environments on the Doichain blockchain, http://www.doichain.org, an open, decentralized and permissionless merged-mining PoW-blockchain.

 .. note::